violinist-dev/docs/content/config-branches.md

 ## How do you specify a config branch?

-When you add a new project to violinist, you will have the option to choose a config branch together with setting the URL to your project.
+When you add a new project to violinist, you will have the option to choose a config branch together with setting the URL to your project or choosing a PHP version.

+> Note!
+This option would only be enabled if you are on a plan that support config branches.
+Otherwise the option would appear as disabled.

-## Why are Config branches not configuration
+## Why are Config branches not configuration?

+As the name suggests, the config branch will be used to check out a specific branch, and then read the violinist config from there.
+If this was used because there is no violinist config in the main branch, well, then there would be no place to read the config branch from, would there?